pwighton/ci-qms/SOP-013--Change_Control_Procedure.md

 ## 1.0 PURPOSE

-This Standard Operating Procedure (SOP) establishes the systematic approach for managing changes to approved *clinical investigation* documents, systems, and processes conducted by __NewInstitue__.
+This Standard Operating Procedure (SOP) establishes the systematic approach for managing changes to approved *observational study* documents, systems, and processes conducted by __NewInstitue__.
 It ensures that all changes are assessed for impact, properly reviewed, approved, implemented, and documented to maintain study integrity and compliance.